ab2050/Comparison-of-Different-architecture-performances/README.md

-# Breast_Cancer_Resnet
+# Comparison of performances of different architectures
-Breast Cancer detection using Resnet50 model.
+Breast Cancer detection using Resnet50, alexnet, MobileNet, Nasnetmobile models.
-Model suffers from overfitting but predictions are somewhat accurate.
+ResNet50 model is the best at predictions out of all the others Alexnet, MobileNet and NasNEt ahve overfitting issues as a result of which they show very high accuracy but ahve very poor predictions